jteckert/facial-identification/README.md

 This will say "Hello [name]" if you are a member of the system, or "New member" if you are not recognized.

+## Improvements

+To get the best results for facial detection, it is better to have more pictures.

+Detection results may also be improved by including a facial side profile cascade as part of the detection process, and by trying another sophisticated learning library.

 ## Acknowledgments and Helpful Links

 https://docs.opencv.org/4.3.0/db/d28/tutorial_cascade_classifier.html